RedHatGov/service-mesh-workshop-code/code/userprofile/README.md

 s2i build . registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift openshift-microservices-userprofile-jvm --loglevel 3
 ```

-If you prefer to use docker -
+If you prefer to use docker/buildah -

 #### To build native image
 ```bash